 I put the lid on the pot and brought the soup to a boil, immediately turning the temperature to low.
 Then I let it simmer for 20 minutes or so.

 I was using canned beans, so I added them after the soup had boiled (I didn’t want them to go mushy).
 I used one 540 mL can of cannellini beans (white kidney beans) and one 398 mL can of butter beans, rinsing them well first.

 If I’d been using dried lentils, I would have picked them over and rinsed them, and added them right after the stock, before boiling the soup.
 A longer cooking time may have been needed to ensure they became tender enough.
 It’s all a matter of playing it by ear and checking progress frequently.
 (See the note about dried beans, etc.)

 After the 20 minutes of simmering, test that the vegetables are tender (but they don’t need to be mushy!) and check for seasonings, adding more salt and pepper if needed.

 I then ladled about a quarter of the soup into a large bowl and puréed it with an immersion blender.
 I could have used a regular blender, but that would create more cleanup work.
 Returning the purée to the pot and stirring it in gave the broth more body.

-If the soup’s flavour seemed somewhat dull or flat, I would have added a tablespoon or two of apple cider vinegar or white wine, a little at a time, stirring and tasting until it seemed right.
-It’s important not to do it.
-This really brightens the flavour, but the trick is not to be able to tell that the vinegar or wine is there.
+If the soup's flavour seemed somewhat dull or flat, I would have added a tablespoon or two of apple cider vinegar or white wine, a little at a time, stirring and tasting until it seemed right.
+It's important not to overdo it.
+This really brightens the flavour, but the trick is not being able to tell that the vinegar or wine is there.

 Finally, if I’d had fresh parsley on hand, I would have chopped some and added it at this point.
 Originally, it was my intention to add a cup or two of frozen peas for a pop of bright colour and texture, about 5 minutes or so before serving.
 But … I forgot!
 Oh well, maybe next time.